 Child and Teen Checkups (C&TC) is the name for Minnesota’s Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program, a required service under Title XIX of the Social Security Act.
 C&TC is a comprehensive child health program provided to children and teens (newborn through the age of 20 years) enrolled in Medical Assistance (MA) or MinnesotaCare.
 The purpose of the program is to reduce the impact of childhood health problems by identifying, diagnosing, and treating health problems early, and to encourage the development of good health habits.

 States are also required to follow up on referrals made as a result of an EPSDT screening to assure that children and families receive the necessary services to correct or improve health problems.
 It is important that providers report all referrals for complete C&TC health visit claims using one of the four HIPAA required referral codes.
 DHS provides these referral codes through a secure data system.
-C&TC program staff provide outreach communications and assistance to children through age 20 requiring further evaluation, diagnosis and treatment for a condition identified during the C&TC screening visit.
+C&TC program staff provide outreach communications and assistance to families of children younger than age 11 requiring further evaluation, diagnosis and treatment for a condition identified during the C&TC screening visit.
 Refer to the HIPAA Compliant C&TC Referral Codes Fact Sheet for more information.

 The C&TC program emphasizes the need to avoid fragmentation of care and the importance of continuity of care in comprehensive health supervision.
 Providers can help reduce duplication of services by substituting a C&TC screening service (when appropriate) for other preventive health care visits, such as: